MathWorks-Teaching-Resources/Biosciences-Statistical-Methods/README.md

 ## License

-The License for this project is in the [License.txt](license.txt) file in this repository.
+The License for this project is in the [LICENSE.md](LICENSE.md) file in this repository.

 ##
 _&copy; Copyright 2023 The MathWorks, Inc._